Free Initial Assessment

 How do you apply to the court for a child arrangements order?

 Once the court receives your application, they will serve papers to the other parent and send a copy to the Children and Family Court Advisory and Support Service (CAFCASS).
-CAFCASS will then conduct police and social services checks on you and your ex-partner so they can brief the judge.
+The CAFCASS will then conduct police and social services checks on you and your ex-partner so they can brief the judge.

 Your case will then be heard at a First Dispute Resolution Appointment (FHDRA).
 The judge’s decision at the hearing will be mostly based on the information they have received from CAFCASS.
 In complex situations, more information is needed for the judge to reach a decision, and further court hearings may take place.
 The length of time it takes to receive a child arrangements order varies depending upon your situation.